starcoinorg/starcoin-cookbook/docs/03-move/07-deploy-first-move-contract.md

 # Deploy your first Move contract

-This article guides you on how to compile and deploy a Move contract to the starcoin blockchain.
+This article guides you on how to compile and deploy a Move contract to the Starcoin blockchain.

-Move is a new programming language developed to provide a safe and programmable foundation for the [Diem](https://github.com/deim/diem) Blockchain.
-Starcoin Blockchain also support Move language to write smart contract.
+Move is a new programming language developed to provide a safe and programmable foundation for the *Diem Blockchain*.
+*Starcoin Blockchain* also support Move language to write smart contract.

 In this article, you will learn: